lorforlinux/docs.beagleboard.io/boards/beagley/ai/02-quick-start.rst

 ===================

 If you want to run your BeagleY-AI in headless mode, you need `Raspberry Pi Debug Probe <https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html>`_ or similar serial adapter.

+.. todo:: Add images and description for this section.

 .. _standalone-connection: